edseldim/dynamic-font/README.md

 It has 3 features that can be usually found on modern websites:

 1. A small bottom message that asks you for some kind of cookies permissions.
-2. A dynamic menu that open or closes.
+2. A dynamic menu that opens or closes.
 3. A modal for inputting contact data.

 ## Purpose